 Making it work for you

-Current employers, working professionals, alumni/alumnae and retired professionals meet with someone for a casual conversation over a cup of coffee, to talk about their field of interest, and their career.
+Current employers, working professionals, alumni/alumnae and retired professionals meet with you for a casual conversation over a cup of coffee, to talk about their fields of interest, and their careers.

 This is what you can do to prepare well as a guest

 1. Write down the key questions you’d like to get answered.

 - How did the person you’ll meet get to where she/he is right now: what education did they have, what career steps did they make?